dhope-scottlogic/blog/_posts/2024-02-19-message_types_part2.md

    }
 </code>
 </pre>
 how does it know which field or fields actually changed?
-In short it doesn't unless it does a field by field diff with its own data store.
+In short it doesn't unless it does a field-by-field diff with its own data store.
 Why might this matter, well consider the case where you want to send an email as a security message if the email changes but not if it was the other fields.

 Two solutions are: